-The Weiblen lab studies plant and insect systematics, population genetics, molecular phylogenetics, ecology and coevolution.
+The Weiblen lab studies plant and insect systematics, molecular phylogenetics, population genetics, ecology and coevolution.
 Phylogenetic theory and molecular approaches have invigorated the search for answers to broad evolutionary problems that have captivated biologists since Darwin.
 We combine fieldwork in tropical and temperate ecosystems with specimen-based research and DNA sequencing to study the ecology and evolution of plant-insect interactions.
-Studies of tropical forest dynamics and coevolution in fig pollination are particular areas of current research.
+Studies of tropical forest dynamics, coevolution in fig pollination, and systematics of Cecropia ant plants are particular areas of current research.
 Other interests include Cannabis genetics, phylogenetic theory, floristics, and biodiversity conservation.